 5. Bibliography: The bibliography must cite at least two references.
 Entries that do not include a bibliography will be disqualified.

-6. Essay Entries: Must be submitted and received between April 1 and April 30, 2016.
+6. Essay Entries: Must be submitted and received between April 1 and April 30, 2017.
 Entries cannot be acknowledged or returned, and they become the property of Peake Funeral Chapel.
-Essays should be mailed to: Peake Funeral Chapel, Attn: Steve Grabinski, 1925 SE Scott St., Milwaukie, OR 97222.
-Entries must be accompanied by a 3x5 index card, attached but not stapled to essay containing the following information: contestant’s name, address, phone number, student ID number, and name of parent/guardian who will accompany contestant at the related Essay Contest Awards Ceremony, taking place at 7:00 PM on Friday, May 13, 2016.
+Entries cannot not be accepted by email.
+Essays should be mailed to: Peake Funeral Chapel, Attn: Steve Grabinski, 1925 SE Scott Street, Milwaukie, OR 97222.
+Entries must be accompanied by a 3x5 index card, attached but not stapled to essay containing the following information: contestant’s name, mailing address, phone number, name of school, grade level (ex: 8th grade; 10th grade), student ID number, and name of parent/guardian who will accompany contestant at the related Essay Contest Awards Ceremony.

 7. Evaluation Process: Winning essays will be selected on the following basis:

 >15 points—Grammar and organization of content